Elbruz-Technologies/triplo/README.md

 **Description**

-This repo contains all releases Triplo AI.
+This repo contains all new releases of Triplo AI desktop app.

 **How to install**
 If you already have Triplo AI, it will automatically update to the latest release.
 In all other cases, you can [click here](https://downloads.triplo.ai/ "click here") to download the latest release, or get it from the releases tab on the right.